Woleaian language: History

 Most Woleaian speakers or Woleaians as they are more commonly known as are mostly found in the Federated States of Micronesia, and the Central and Eastern Caroline Islands.
 More specifically most of the speakers are found in Yap State in Micronesia where Woleaian is considered an official language.
 Most Woleaian speakers are classified as Pacific Islanders and Micronesian (People-In-Country Profile).
 The island of Yap is broken up into two parts: Yap Proper, which is made up of Gagil, Tomil, Fanif, Weloy, and Rull—and the Yap Outer Islands, which is made up of Ulithi, Faris/Sorol, Ngulu, Woleai, Eauripik, Ifalik, Faraulap, Elato, Lamotrek and Satawal.
-Aside from Woleaian, many speakers in Yap and other nearby places speak other languages, like Yapese, Satawalese, Ulithian, English, Chuukese, Kosraean, Pingelapese, Pohnpeian, Mwoakilloan, and some Asian and Polynesian Languages (Yap Census Report, 2002).
+Aside from Woleaian, many speakers in Yap and other nearby places speak other languages, like Yapese, Satawalese, Ulithian, English, Chuukese, Kosraean, Pingelapese, Pohnpeian, Mwoakilloan, and some Asian and Polynesian Languages.

 The Woleaian language and culture is very important to the Woleaian people, as well as their history.
 The Woleaian history is passed down from generation to generation by storytelling.
 By doing so this helps to keep their language alive.
 As well as passing down their history, they also pass down their music, which is important to them.
 An important part of their culture is their clothing.
 Their clothing is so important to them that they have strict rules against wearing any type of western clothing.
 They also enjoy using canoes to get around instead of motorboats, and simple things like beautiful beaches and going fishing.
-They also enjoy working and spending time with their family and friends (Team).
+They also enjoy working and spending time with their family and friends.

 Population

 In 1987, a Yap Census was taken and reported that there were about 1,630 people speaking the language.
 13 years later when the census was taken in 2000 there was an increase of speakers and about 5,000 people were speaking or knew the language.
-Of these 5,000 speakers about 4,500 of them spoke Woleaian as their first language and 500 of them as their second language (Yap Census Report, 2002).
+Of these 5,000 speakers about 4,500 of them spoke Woleaian as their first language and 500 of them as their second language.